The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Image of a wood sander in action

 Let’s specify what coarse grits of sandpaper are.
-The grit of sandpapers are classifications of the bulk of abrasives that sandpaper contains.
+The grit of sandpaper is a classification of the bulk of abrasives that sandpaper contains.
 Coarse grits vary in range.
-The higher the number of coarse grit, the higher the quality of the abrasive.
+The higher the number of coarse grit, the higher the quantity of the abrasive.
 Higher coarse grits (80-120 grits) result in smoother surfaces.

-During the 20th Century, there was a significant personage known to be Clarke who lived in Dallas, Texas.
+During the 20th Century, there was a significant personage by the name of Clarke who lived in Dallas, Texas.
 It is proclaimed that he tended to pay consistent visits to his neighborhood tavern.

 Image of an orbital sander